Dragonchess

 Dragonchess is a three-dimensional fantasy chess variant created by Gary Gygax, co-creator of the role-playing game Dungeons & Dragons.
 The game was introduced in 1985 in issue No. 100 of Dragon Magazine.

 Boards and pieces

 The Dragonchess gameboard consists of three 12×8 chess boards stacked vertically.
 The upper board (blue and white) represents the air, the middle board (green and amber) represents the land, and the lower board (red and brown) is the subterranean world (Gygax 1985).

 The Dragonchess game pieces (42 per player) are an ensemble of characters and monsters inspired or derived from fantasy settings in Dungeons & Dragons.
 Intricate inter- and intra-level game piece capabilities are defined.
-As in chess, White moves first and then players take turns, and the game is won by delivering checkmate (inescapable attack) to the enemy king.
+The players are Gold and Scarlet, with Gold moving first.
+There is no castling.
+As in chess, the game is won by delivering checkmate to the enemy king.